openstack/openstack-manuals/doc/config-reference/source/tables/nova-neutron.rst

    * - Configuration option = Default value
      - Description

+   * - ``default_floating_pool`` = ``nova``

+     - (String) Default name for the floating IP pool.

+       Specifies the name of floating IP pool used for allocating floating IPs.
+This option is only used if Neutron does not specify the floating IP pool name in port binding reponses.

    * - ``auth_type`` = ``None``

      - (Unknown) Authentication type to load